 Evolution of Computer Case Design

-Modularity and customization have also become key trends.
-Many cases now offer modular components, tool-less installation, and ample cable management options, allowing users to personalize their setups easily.
+Many cases now offer modular designs, tool-less installation, and good cable management, giving users the freedom to customize their setups easily.

 Types of Computer Cases: